adobe/aio-cli-plugin-config/README.md

   --verbose     show all config values

 ALIASES
-  $ ./bin/run config:ls
+  $ aio config:ls
 ```

 _See code: [src/commands/config/list.js](https://github.com/adobe/aio-cli-plugin-config/blob/2.2.1/src/commands/config/list.js)_

-## `./bin/run config set key 'a value'       # set key to 'a value'`
+## `aio config set key 'a value'       # set key to 'a value'`

 sets a persistent config value

 ```
 USAGE
-  $ ./bin/run config set key 'a value'       # set key to 'a value'
+  $ aio config set key 'a value'       # set key to 'a value'
-  $ ./bin/run config set key -f value.json   # set key to the json found in the file value.json
+  $ aio config set key -f value.json   # set key to the json found in the file value.json
-  $ ./bin/run config set -j key < value.json # set key to the json found in the file value.json
+  $ aio config set -j key < value.json # set key to the json found in the file value.json

 OPTIONS
   -f, --file         value is a path to a file